posabsolute/inker/readme.md

 ## Contributions

-I am always happy to accept contributions, i"m currently looking for more components & example, but please follow ITCSS guidelines & please test your new components in the most used email clients.
+I'm always happy to accept contributions, i'm currently looking for more components & example, but please follow ITCSS guidelines & please test your new components in the most used email clients.

 ## Licence

-*All tools used in this project are bound by their own licence.*

 The MIT License (MIT)